 A Strong Connection Between Traditional and Premium Loyalty Programs

-According to our 2021 Premium Loyalty Data Study, 71% of consumers belong to a free, traditional loyalty program.
+According to our 2022 Premium Loyalty Data Study, 78% of consumers belong to a traditional loyalty program.

 Traditional loyalty members are increasingly willing to shift to premium loyalty programs for better benefits.
-The study shows that 81% of respondents who belong to traditional programs would join a retailer’s premium program if the benefits were valuable.
+The study shows that 83% of consumers who belong to traditional programs would join a retailer’s premium program if the benefits were valuable.